jgfranco17/jgfranco17/README.md

 ## 🔎 About Me

 I graduated from the Nagoya University G30 Program in 2023, after completing my degree in Automotive Engineering.
-Currently, I am a software engineer at Woven by Toyota, the mobility subsidiary of Toyota Motor Corporation (TMC).
-As an engineer for the Vertex Test Experience team under Arene Tools
+Currently, I am a software engineer at Woven by Toyota, the mobility software subsidiary of Toyota Motor Corporation (TMC).
+As an engineer for the Vertex Test Experience team under Arene
-Engineering, I build software testing tools to help validate and advance automotive software.
+Tools Engineering, I build software testing tools to help validate and advance automotive software.

 ## 🌐 Socials: